SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ![](assets/chapter-9-2-images/02.X-expression-03.png)

-#### Algorithm for solving the task
+#### Algorithm for solving the problem

-For the tasks of our problem, we will need two variables:
+For the problems of our problem, we will need two variables:
 * One variable that will hold the **current result**.
 * Another variable to hold our **current operator**.